cvxr/CVX/doc/gp.rst

 this
 `tutorial <http://www.stanford.edu/~boyd/papers/gp_tutorial.html>`_.

-The solvers used in this version of CVX do not support geometric programming natively.
-Instead, they are solved using the successive approximation technique described in :ref:`successive`.
+We strongly recommend the use of Mosek 9.0 or later—including the version that ships with CVX 2.2 and later—for solving geometric programs.
+Its native support for the exponential cone ensures the best reliability, accuracy, and speed.
+For other solvers, CVX must use the successive approximation technique described in :ref:`successive`.
 This means that solving GPs can be slow, but for small and medium sized problems, the method works well.

 In the remainder of this section, we will describe specific rules that apply when constructing models in GP mode.